 - The Republican Party, the only major party in the free world that has no policy to arrest global warming, stands in the way of climate action.
-In Ohio, it has canceled clean energy standards and support, and crippled Ohio's once booming wind and solar energy industries.
+In Ohio, it has canceled clean energy standards and support, and dampened Ohio's vibrant wind and solar energy industries.

 - The situation is dire.
 Greenhouse gas release is still climbing, and the earth is on course to pass the very dangerous warming level of 2C (3.6F) degrees above the average temperature before the fossil fuel era.

 - Nearly all nations of the world signed the Paris Climate Agreement to zero-out greenhouse gas release by sometime in the second half of the century, and to shoot for capping global warming at 1.5C (2.7F) degrees.
 The United States must meet its responsibilities in the Paris agreement.